brunohenriquef/brunohenriquef/README.md

 ### Hi there

-- I'm Bruno, and I'm from Brazil
+- I'm Bruno, and I'm from Brazil.
 - Computer Science Student at Universidade Paulista.
 - Current Learning Web Development.
+- You can find me at brunohenriqueffdev @gmail.com
 - Skills:

 <div style="display: inline-block">